mesut-by/AgeGenDetect/README.md

 3. **Download Models and Dataset:**

    The models used in the project are pre-trained and available in the `models` folder.
-If you want to train your own models, you can use the `building_models.ipynb` notebook.
+If you want to train your own models, you can use the `ing_models.ipynb` notebook.

    To download the UTKFace dataset, follow these steps: